 Coriolus contains polysaccharide peptide (PSP) and polysaccharide-K (PSK, krestin), which may be able to fight tumor growth as well as boost the immune system.

 Possibly Effective for:

 - Cancer when used with chemotherapy.
-Taking polysaccharide krestin (PSK), a substance found in coriolus mushroom, may improve some cancer patients’ response to chemotherapy.
+Taking polysaccharide krestin (PSK), a substance found in coriolus mushroom, by mouth may improve some the response to chemotherapy in people with various cancers.
 PSK has been used in Japan for several decades for breast cancer, esophageal cancer, gastric cancer, lung cancer, hepatic cancer, colorectal cancer, and nasopharyngeal cancer.
 Results have varied.

 - Boosting the immune system.

 - Urinary tract infections.

 Coriolus mushroom is POSSIBLY SAFE for most people when taken by mouth appropriately.
 There have been no reported side effects so far.
 However, people who have received chemotherapy and a chemical called PSK (which is extracted from coriolus mushroom) have experienced nausea, low white blood cell counts, and liver problems.
 It is unclear if these side effects were due to the chemotherapy or PSK.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking coriolus mushroom if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.